lwe/entypo-rails/README.md

 This is cool <i class="icon-thumbs-up"></i>.
 ```

-or just include the entypo and entypo-social font faces and do the font face
+or just include the entypo font face and do the mappings yourself,
-mappings yourself, see http://www.entypo.com/characters/ for possible characters:
+see http://www.entypo.com/characters/ for possible characters:

 ```scss
 // application.css[.scss]